What Is An Accessible PDF File And How To Make One

 What is an accessible PDF file?

-When you create PDF files, it’s important to double-check that its content is accessible.
+Everyone knows how to convert a Google Doc or Word document into a PDF, but when you create PDF files, it’s important to double-check that its content is accessible.
 If you’re not sure how to make a PDF accessible, we explain the steps in this text.
 With the use of methods like word recognition and alternative text for photos, accessible PDFs guarantee that the content is readable.
 Standard PDFs may contain scanned documents or static images.
 Accessible PDFs come with bookmarks, a table of contents, and informative hyperlinks to simplify navigation.
 Such files ensure that people with different needs can still access them, regardless of their limitations.
 Additionally, it’s easier to edit and move things around on the PDF file.

 The benefits of having accessible PDF files